oracle/oci-ansible-modules/docs/modules/oci_auth_token_facts_module.rst

 Synopsis
 --------
+- Fetches details about one or multiple AuthToken resources in Oracle Cloud Infrastructure
-- This module retrieves information of all the auth tokens for a specified user.
+- Lists the auth tokens for the specified user.
+The returned object contains the token's OCID, but not the token itself.
+The actual token is returned only upon creation.